Appsilon/mbaza/README.md

 can be found on our [Drive](https://drive.google.com/drive/folders/1eQWuf5WCT429xogQ2HiZqapehvweAtxP) (Appsilon internal).

 ### Commands

+You can run the following commands from the project root.
+You'll need [Node.js](https://nodejs.org/en/) 16 or later on your system.

 * `npm install`: Install dependencies.
 * `npm start`: Start the app in development mode.